Chagharzai

+Chagharzais or Chagarzais are considered to be a tribe among The Black Mountain (Tor Ghar) Tribes.
+Ghagharzai is a division of the Malayzai clan of the Yousafzai tribe.
+The Yousafzai tribe is widely recognized as one of the largest, most important and powerful of the Pathan tribes.
+Military historian Colonel Harold Carmichael Wylly offers a personal perspective on the vast Yousafzai tribe, stating:

-The Yousafzai is an agriculturist, generally fine, well-limbed man, of a good physique and appearance with great deal of race-pride, well dressed and cheery, while his hospitality is proverbial.
+"The Yousafzai is an agriculturist, generally a fine, well-limbed man of a good physique and appearance with great deal of race-pride, well dressed and cheery, while his hospitality is proverbial".

 Origin

-Chagharzais are the descendants of Chaghar or Chagar (Chagharzai), the son of Malay (Malaizai) who was one of the sons of Yousaf (Yousafzai).
+Chagharzais are the descendants of Ghaghar the son of Malay (Malayzai), and the grandson of Yusuf/Yousaf/Yousafzai..
 They are divided into following sub-divisions:

 Sections and sub-sections (Khels)

 The three Chagarzai sub-divisions are further divided into following Sections and Sub-sections: